jacyap/RangeCalc_ProtonsElectrons/README.md

 These are based on values from the NIST PSTAR & ESTAR database. \
 The different media were chosen based on relevance in particle therapy applications. \
+Note: The code interpolates (linearly) between values for the energy/range values not explicitly listed. \
 Written by J Yap, 2021

 ![Terminal](https://github.com/jacyap/RangeCalc_ProtonsElectrons/blob/main/RangeCalc.png)